The following is the all-encompassing Waves price prediction for both near- and long-term future.

 - Small-cap coins have a market capitalization that doesn't exceed $1 billion.
 Obviously, these cryptocurrencies represent the high-risk division of this asset class due to being prone to dramatic and largely unpredictable price swings as it takes a relatively small amount of capital to push the price in the necessary direction, hence carry out a market manipulation.
 Some of these coins are real gems that later go 1000X to the upside, though finding them is a really daunting task, while the majority forever remains on the fringes of the cryptocurrency market.

-Judging from the market capitalization numbers provided above, Waves is a mid-cap cryptocurrency and belongs to a medium-risk category.
+Judging from the market capitalization numbers provided above, Waves is a small-cap cryptocurrency and belongs to a high-risk category.
 But the decision regarding whether or not to have Waves in your portfolio should depend on your investment goals and risk tolerance.